Fort-Liberté

 Fort-Liberté (/fr/; Fòlibète) is a commune and the administrative capital of the Nord-Est department of Haiti.
 It is one of the oldest cities in the country.
 Haiti's independence was proclaimed there on November 29, 1803.

 The area around Fort-Liberté was originally inhabited by Indigenous peoples of the Americas, and later by Spanish colonists, who founded the city of Bayaja in 1578, but abandoned it in 1605.
 The site was reoccupied by the French in 1732 as Fort-Dauphin; it was captured by Spanish forces in 1794, restored to the French in 1801 and then surrendered to the British on 8 September 1803, shortly before the declaration of independence.
 The city has undergone a succession of name changes: Bayaja (1578), Fort-Dauphin (1732), Fort St. Joseph (1804), Fort-Royal (1811) and finally Fort-Liberté (1820).
-The town is the see city of the Roman Catholic Diocese of Fort-Liberté.
+The town is the see city of the Diocese of Fort-Liberté.

 Demographics

 As of 2015, the population of the commune of Fort-Liberté was estimated to be 34,434, of which 22,416 resided in the town itself.
 The number of households in the commune was 4,822, with an average of 4.5 individuals per household.
 The adult population (18+) made up 58% of the commune, with 42% under the age of 18.
 Haitian Creole is spoken in this area, with the more educated people also speaking French.
-The most common religious affiliations are Roman Catholic and Haitian Vodou.
+The most common religious affiliations are Catholic and Haitian Vodou.